AntiLiss/ecommerce-backend/README.md

-# techwear-backend
+# ecommerce-backend
-RESTful API of Techwear e-commerce
+RESTful API of e-commerce written in DRF